Pabitra-33/FrontWeavers/README.md

 ## 🧑‍💻 Use Cases

-- Strengthen your core HTML/CSS knowledge
+- Strengthen your core HTML/CSS knowledge.

-- Build a portfolio of mini front-end projects
+- Build a portfolio of mini front-end projects.

-- Use as a starter template for UI challenges or creative designs
+- Use as a starter template for UI challenges or creative designs.

 - Learn how to build responsive, aesthetic web pages